RedMser/leafs-odyssey-procgen/README.md

 - If you specify exactly as many elements as there are layers (5 by default), or if you specify 5 or more elements, then the entire coordinate is replaced.
 Order is from bottom to top layer.
 Check `Tilemap::LAYER_*` constants for default layer info.
 Also stacks count as a single layer (since they're internally a single tile with additional info).
 Use `None` as filler.
 - If you specify any less than that, then a "smart merge" is done instead, which tries to keep existing contents and use appropriate layers automatically (e.g. if you specify `Sand`, it won't touch any objects but only replace the floor type).

+#### Stack quirks

+For most of the limits here, the workaround is to use layers instead of stacks.

+- Only the tiles available in the editor can be used in stacks.
+The only exception is `None`, however it doesn't seem to do anything useful.
+- A stack can only be 16 tall at maximum.
+- All wiring elements in a stack must share the same set of connections.
+  - The manipulator will add up all connections from every wiring element of a stack, and combine them into one list.
+  - If you have overlapping stacks on different layers, then only the first stack's connections are used.

 ### Condition syntax